critesjosh/celo-dappkit/README.md

 Install it with:
 ```
-$ npm install expo-cli --global
+$ yarn global add expo-cli
 ```

-You can start the application with
+You can start the application from the client directory with
 ```
 $ expo start
 ```